NFL, NFLPA resume anthem dialog

-Members of the NFL executive committee and NFL Players Association are meeting Monday in East Rutherford, N.J., to resume discussions designed to establish a policy or universal protocol for the national anthem.
+Members of the NFL executive committee and NFL Players Association met Monday in East Rutherford, N.J., to resume discussions designed to establish a policy or universal protocol for the national anthem.

+“Today, we continued our productive dialog on the issues that players have raised awareness about and we remain committed to working together on solutions,” the sides said in a joint statement released Monday afternoon.
+“In the spirit of our ongoing collaboration and progress, we will continue the confidentiality of our discussions.”

-Owners and active players are at the table again after the NFL touted progress two weeks ago.
+Owners and active players were at the table again after the NFL touted progress two weeks ago.

-Los Angeles Chargers offensive tackle Russell Okung tweeted Monday: “At today’s meeting between @NFLPA reps & @NFL execs/owners, I plan to share this viral video of @RepBetoORourke being asked if NFL players kneeling is disrespectful.
+Los Angeles Chargers offensive tackle Russell Okung tweeted earlier Monday: “At today’s meeting between @NFLPA reps & @NFL execs/owners, I plan to share this viral video of @RepBetoORourke being asked if NFL players kneeling is disrespectful.
 The tone he sets makes me proud to be a Texan & gives me hope that a productive dialog is possible.”

 O’Rourke is running for U.S. Senate in Texas opposite Ted Cruz.
 At a town hall meeting last week, O’Rourke reasoned “I can think of nothing more American” in a detailed response to a question about how he felt about NFL players kneeling during the national anthem.